datopian/portaljs-frontend-starter-omd/README.md

 database: postgres
 ```

-10) Once OMD has fetched the assets from the dummy data database, create Domains and Data Products to serve as your instances data
+10) Once OMD has fetched the assets from the dummy data database, create Domains and Data Products to serve as your instance data

 ## Customization